teawaterwire/web4th/README.md

 1. create a file under `app/actions` and add it to `registry.cljs`
 2. create a component that will be displayed when the action is triggered
-3. register action by implementing the multimethod `actions/get-action`
+3. register the action by implementing the multimethod `actions/get-action`
 4. optionally use `actions/add-primary-action` to make it a primary action (available from the command bar)

 hello world example: